BGU-CS-VIL/DPMMSubClusters_GPU/README.md

 # DPMMSubClusters_GPU
-This is a C++ SW package for sampling models with utilizing the power of GPU hardware for sampling and calculating sufficient statistics.
+This is a fast GPU implenentation, using CUDA/C++, for sampling-based inference in a Dirichlet Process Mixture Model (DPMM).
+An optional [Python wrapper](https://github.com/BGU-CS-VIL/dpmmpython) is also available.
-This is the code repository for the *CUDA/C++* package (with an optional [Python wrapper](https://github.com/BGU-CS-VIL/dpmmpython)).
-This package performs DPMM Sub Clusters C++ on GPU Cross Platforms (Windows &amp; Linux).
+This package is Cross Platforms (supporting both Windows &amp; Linux).

 <br>
 <p align="center">